Working Groups and Task Forces

 The Alliance pursues four permanent work streams: 1) Standard setting and guidance development; 2) Capacity building, learning and development; 3) Evidence generation and knowledge management and 4) Advocacy.
 The four Working Groups correspond to the work streams and are reinforced by Task Forces that focus on specific, technical child protection issues.

 The goal of this Working Group—co-led by ChildFund Alliance, Save the Children and Swatantrata Abhiyan Nepal—is to ensure that child protection in humanitarian settings is understood and prioritised by key humanitarian agencies, existing and potential donors and states.

-The AME Working Group, led by the CPC Learning Network, aims to support the sector in synthesis, generation and use of evidence in order to promote effective CP interventions.
+The AME Working Group, led by the CPC Learning Network and World Vision International, aims to support the sector in synthesis, generation and use of evidence in order to promote effective CP interventions.

 The mission of the CPMS Working Group, co-led by Save the Children & UNICEF, is to support technical standard setting and to promote the use and integration of the CPMS while learning from their use and improving them.

 The goal of the L&D Working Group, co-led by Plan International and UNICEF, is to bridge the human resource gap for child protection in humanitarian action.
 The group builds capacity of humanitarian workers and plays an important role in capacity needs analysis.